 Take photographs at the scene of the crash if you can, snapping shots of anything that may incriminate the other driver.
 For example, taking pictures of food wrappers in the driver’s seat could later serve as evidence of the driver’s distraction.
 Seek immediate medical attention for any injuries and follow the doctor’s orders completely.
-Then, before you call your insurance company to report your crash, call our distracted driving attorneys.
+Then, before you call your insurance company to report your crash, call our distracted driving attorneys in Fort Lauderdale.

 Provided you can prove your case, there are a number of different types of damages available to you under Florida law.
 A settlement or a jury verdict should both include compensation for:

 - Pain and suffering and emotional distress

 Maximizing your compensation is important so you have the money you need to achieve the best possible quality of life after a serious accident impacts your health.

 Call a Fort Lauderdale Distracted Driving Car Accident Lawyer Today